secureblue/secureblue.dev/content/FAQ.md

 ### [Why won't Trivalent start on Nvidia?](#trivalent-nvidia)
 {: #trivalent-nvidia}

 On some Nvidia machines, Trivalent defaults to the X11 backend.
-Since secureblue disables Xwayland by default, this means that you will need to run `ujust toggle-xwayland` and reboot, for Trivalent to work.
+Since secureblue disables Xwayland by default, this means that you will need to run `ujust set-xwayland on` and reboot for Trivalent to work.

 ### [Why don't some websites that require JIT/WebAssembly work in Trivalent even with the JavaScript Optimizations toggle enabled?](#trivalent-v8-exceptions)
 {: #trivalent-v8-exceptions}